Ibexian/prole.js/README.md

   e.g. `serve /Users/{SomeUser}/demo`

+#### --strict
+Passing the `--strict` or `-s` option to `serve` modifies how prole serves from cache.
+By default any non-cached request is passed through.
+With strict mode any non-cached request will fail.
+Strict mode also verifies that any data attached to a POST request matches the "requestContent" in the cache file.

 ### Running Prole Commands Directly
 Any of the above prole commands can be run from outside the prole interface by appending them to the `node prole.js` call.
 This allows for `serve` to be part of an automated testing suite.